 You can also explore the Museo degli Affreschi, the Teatro Romano e Museo Archeologico, and Benedictine abbey.

-Best Places to Stay in San Zeno:
+Best Places to Stay in Verona in San Zeno:

 Verona Fiere is a suburb on the southern outskirts of the city that is home to several event venues and exhibition centers such as Veronafiere and Fieragricola.